 The BRTB has been timely in its submittal of the draft and final report for approval.
-However, the Federal Review Team recommended during the certification review that the BRTB increase its efforts to close out projects, submit invoices, and report in a timely manner.
 The BRTB produces monthly reports for each planning grant.
 These reports document staff salary, planning consultant, and other expenditures.

 Transportation Plans - LRTP and TIP